How to find funding

 Review the community grants and sponsorships offered from Bank of America to help benefit your nonprofit organization.
 Our grants can be used as general operating support as well.

-At Bank of America, we’re helping improve communities by addressing issues fundamental to economic health and sustainability.
-We address needs related to workforce development and education, community development, and basic needs.
+At Bank of America, we’re helping build thriving communities by addressing issues fundamental to economic health and sustainability.
+We are advancing economic mobility by addressing issues related to workforce development and education, community development, and basic needs.
 As a financial institution, we respond in two ways—by helping to address the immediate need as well as longer term solutions for economic self-sufficiency.
 And we’re investing $2 billion over ten years in this effort.
 Learn more about Bank of America Charitable Foundation funding priorities.

 Through our regional U.S. sponsorships, we support the economic, social and cultural life of the places we live and work.
 We provide an extensive program of arts and sports sponsorships to help maintain vibrant, healthy communities.
 This includes underwriting art exhibitions, events and performances that require private funding to make them a reality.
 Our regional sports sponsorship investments include the Bank of America Chicago Marathon, Major League Baseball® and Bank of America 500®.